1,200 local students compete in STEM challenges during annual Science Olympiad

 Students from more than 60 middle and high schools from across West Michigan showcased their knowledge in biology, earth science, chemistry, physics and technology during various contests on the Allendale Campus.
 The annual event is facilitated by Grand Valley’s Regional Math and Science Center.

 “Students learn about success and failure and get to see how their peers from other schools work to achieve the goal of making it to the state tournament,” said Kristofer Pachla, RMSC director.

 A total of 22 teams will now advance to the state tournament on April 28.
 Lakeshore Middle School won the top prize in the middle school division, while Grand Haven High School took first place in the high school division.
 For a full list of winning teams, visit the RMSC website.

 “This event is beneficial to students because it allows them to expand their knowledge of the STEM fields while gaining a deeper knowledge and understanding of a unique area of study in addition to their school curriculum,” said Chelsea Ridge, RMSC math program coordinator.
 “They learn about everything from mineral identification for rocks and minerals to the engineering practices of refining a roller coaster.”

-This year, the Region 12 tournament was sponsored by Van Andel Education Institute, Acentek Foundation, Haviland USA, Webb Chemical, National Defense Industry Association - Michigan Chapter, Luurtema Garden Center, Allendale Grand Coney and Trail Point Brewery.
+This year, the Region 12 tournament was sponsored by Van Andel Education Institute, AcenTek Foundation, Haviland USA, Webb Chemical, National Defense Industry Association - Michigan Chapter, Luurtsema Garden Center, Allendale Grand Coney and Trail Point Brewery.

 Science Olympiad is an international non-profit organization devoted to improving the quality of science education by increasing student interest in the field, while providing recognition for outstanding achievements in science education by both students and teachers.